 And how this is the key to creating more balance, energy and freedom in your life.

-I mean, we even created a best-in-class training course on how to find, hire, and train a great caregiver and nurture a wonderful relationship with them.
+I mean, we even created a best-in-class training program on how to find, hire, and train a great caregiver and nurture a wonderful relationship with them.
 (Learn more about The Caregiver Support Formula).

 So why would I focus on the downside to all of this?